oauthstuff/draft-oauth-rar/main.md

 * `sub`: conveys the user on which behalf the client is asking for payment initation
 * `txn`: transaction id used to trace the transaction across the services of provider `example.com`
-* `debtorAccount`: API-specific element containing the debtor account.
+* `debtorAccount`: API-specific field containing the debtor account.
 In the example, this account was not passed in the authorization details but selected by the user during the authorization process.
 The field `user_role` conveys the role the user has with respect to this particular account.
 In this case, they is the owner.
 This data is used for access control at the payment API (the RS).

 ## Token Introspection

 In the case of opaque access tokens, the data provided to a certain RS is determined using the RS's identifier with the AS (see [@I-D.ietf-oauth-jwt-introspection-response], section 3).

-The token introspection response provides the RS with the authorization details applicable to it as a top-level JSON element along with the claims the RS requires for request processing.
+The token introspection response provides the RS with the authorization details applicable to it as a top-level JSON field along with the claims the RS requires for request processing.

 Here is an example for the payment initiation example RS: